Wholly allianced; what makes a successful partnership?

-The afternoon will be facilitated by Neil Beddow, acta Artistic Director, with an expert panel of speakers to include:
+The afternoon will be facilitated by Neil Beddow, acta Artistic Director.

 acta’s free open access quarterly seminar programme provides opportunites to get together to discuss a range of issues currently facing community arts practitioners.
 Seminars are attended by acta staff, volunteers and participants; academics and students; experienced practitioners from across the sectors of community theatre and community arts; and people interested in learning more.